MarcoHassan/AWS-server-/README.md

 In order to obtain such pair of keys it will be necessary to register on [Twitter Apps](https://twitter.com/login?redirect_after_login=https%3A%2F%2Fdeveloper.twitter.com%2Fapps) and generate a new couple of keys.

 With such set of unique API keys it will be possible to leverage on the Twitter API.
 For portability we decided in our programs to save the API keys in a  ```json``` file and to import the keys in our python script by reading such file.
 This is the common used practice in order to deal with sensible information and to mask such private information when operating in shared projects.

+#### General Information

+The python script relies will intereact with two different files and one database.

+In this sense when running the scipt you will be asked to specify the path to a .json file where your twitter API credentials are properly stored.

+Moreover you will be asked to specify the naming of two files to be created:

+(i) A csv file where the imported tweets will be saved in addition to the MySQL file.

+(ii) A log file where the user can find documentation on the smoothly operation of the script.

+Both will be saved under the working directory of your shell at the moment of running the python script.

+Moreover, you will be asked to provide your login credentials for your MySQL database system  at line 103.

+As a final note, please notice that the default language of the tweets to be downloaded is english and can be altered at line 178.

 #### Libraries